BTawaifi/Camp-Trivia/README.md

 - `electron-builder`: A complete solution to package and build a ready for distribution Electron app.
 - `html-webpack-plugin`: Simplifies creation of HTML files to serve your webpack bundles.
 - `webpack-cli`: Command line interface for webpack.

+## Customizing Questions

+You can add, remove, or modify trivia questions by directly editing the `trivia-biblical.json` and `trivia-normal.json` files in the project root.
+These files are in JSON format and can be opened with any text editor.

 ## License